 According to some reports, Words With Friends® was downloaded more than 60 million times in its first two years.
 That number ballooned to more than 218 million total users as of 2019!
 Today, an estimated 13 million monthly active users play Words With Friends® regularly.

-Did you know that the Words With Friends® dictionary contains over 173,000 words?
+Did you know that the Words With Friends® game contains over 173,000 words?
 The official WWF word list is based on the Enhanced North American Benchmark Lexicon (ENABLE).
-However, Zynga has added several words -- like QI and ZEN -- to create its own custom Words With Friends® dictionary.
+However, Zynga has added several words -- like QI and ZEN -- to create its own custom Words With Friends® game.
 Use our word cheat to find words to play in your game!